CallClerk Caller ID Software

 Click the [Cancel] button to close the CallClerk – Dial Out window.

-The CallClerk - Dial Out window looks like this:
+The CallClerk - Dial Out and Speed Dial windows looks like this: